kgar/foundry-vtt-tidy-5e-sheets/README.md

 Completely rewritten from the ground up, based on the [Tidy5e Sheet](https://github.com/sdenec/tidy5e-sheet) module by [sdenec](https://github.com/sdenec) and [4535992](https://github.com/p4535992).

 > [!IMPORTANT]
-> **Tidy 5e Sheets version 1 is here!**
+> **Tidy 5e Sheets version 2 (dnd5e 3.0.x) is here!**
 >
-> The Tidy 5e Sheets rewrite has passed through open beta and is now generally available.
->
-> For users of the original "Tidy5e Sheet" module, you will see a number of differences, but this module aims to carry forward the goals of the original sheets and continue to add new features.
->
-> See the [migration notes from the initial V1 release](<https://github.com/kgar/foundry-vtt-tidy-5e-sheets/releases/tag/v1.0.0>) for instructions on how to migrate GM/World settings into the new sheets.
-Migration is not required in order to use the module.

-> [!NOTE]
-> **dnd5e 3.0.0 Support Coming Soon**
->
-> Development on Tidy 5e Sheets for dnd5e 3.x has begun.
-When a minimum level of compatibility is achieved, the module will start out somewhat feature-light in comparison to the default sheets, and it will progressively grow into the new features available.
->
-> Once Tidy 5e Sheets goes to dnd5e 3.x, a final version of dnd5e 2.4.x support will be available indefinitely, but all subsequent development efforts will continue to keep in-step with the default sheets.
+> The Tidy 5e Sheets rewrite is now compatible with dnd5e 3.0.x.
+All development efforts will now continue in step with the default sheets.

 ---